Residential Care Options: Housing Options

 Other Organizations and Links

 AAA, Area Agency on Aging in your community.
-In many places in the United States you can contact them by dialing 211, check the FCA Family Care Navigator, or look for senior services in your local community.
+In many places in the United States you can contact them by dialing 211, check the FCA Family Caregiver Services by State, or look for senior services in your local community.

 Community Care Licensing is both a state and county organization that sets rules and regulations for facilities and is responsible for monitoring compliance.
 The local ombudsman is under their jurisdiction.